velartrill/velartrill.github.io/orig/inbound.md

 *"I thought you said we were safe."*

 "All I said was we were about as safe as it gets in Ward Four.
 Compared to what I'm used to back home, that's not saying much at all.
+All the tradecraft in the galaxy won't get you past Society security if you're not supposed to be there.
+Not in one piece, anyway.
 C'mon."

 Sashuan leads her outside as the tram doors open.
 Jasmine tries to take in the hectic environment as security staff herd them off the ingress platform through a row of turnstiles.
+The two meld into a throng of people in all sorts of outfits and uniforms as Sashuan tugs Jasmine after her.
 Sterile electric lamps bathe the stone-floored complex in an actinic radiance, their light reflecting off metal like a bright summer sun on the rippling waves of the ocean.
-Announcements blare in four languages from loudspeakers overhead, and they meld into a throng of people in all sorts of outfits and uniforms as Sashuan tugs Jasmine after her.
+Announcements blare in four languages from loudspeakers overhead.

-_Rantashar_ are all over the place here, from uniformed officers to armed soldiers to clerks, administrators, and bureaucrats.
+A small handful of _rantashar_ dots the crowd here and there, from uniformed officers to armed soldiers to clerks, administrators, and bureaucrats.
 Sashuan greets all of them enthusiastically, occasionally pausing to hug someone she knows.
-The sound of spoken Ranuir melds with the ambient chatter of all the region's other languages, adding an unsettling, alien note to the environment, and making Jasmine feel all the more alone and isolated, even as she can occasionally make sense of a sentence here or there.
+The sound of spoken Ranuir melds with the ambient chatter of all the region's other languages, adding an unsettling, alien note to the environment, and making Jasmine feel all the more alone and isolated.

+She can occasionally make sense of a sentence here or there, but the rich, rapid current of speech that flows from Sashuan's tongue when she's in the company of her own is nothing like the careful, tidy, and clear enunciation she always favors Jasmine with, and tidal waves of unfamiliar grammar quickly smother any brief sparks of understanding that flare up in her mind.

+Jasmine can't help but wonder, as she regards the *randaninar* with a dull gaze, if it might just be intentional.
+If she's being excluded by design.

 The primary security gates are right up ahead.
 Sashuan squeezes her hand as they approach.
 "We're going to have to go through different lines here.
 Just show them your card, do what they tell you, and it'll be okay, I promise."